Russia to annex more of Ukraine on Friday at the Kremlin

 Lipavsky described the pro-Russia referendums as “theater play" and insisted the regions remain "Ukrainian territory.”

-German Foreign Minister Annalena Baerbock said at a conference in Berlin that Russia's moves were “the opposite of peace."
+German Foreign Minister Annalena Baerbock said Russia's moves were “the opposite of peace."

-In what would be a major blow to Moscow’s war effort, the Washington-based Institute for the Study of War, citing Russian reports, said Ukrainian forces may soon entirely encircle Lyman, a city 160 kilometers (100 miles) southeast of Kharkiv, Ukraine’s second-largest city.
+In what would be a major blow to Moscow’s war effort, the Washington-based Institute for the Study of War said Ukrainian forces may soon encircle Lyman, 160 kilometers (100 miles) southeast of Kharkiv, Ukraine’s second-largest city.

-“The collapse of the Lyman pocket will likely be highly consequential to the Russian grouping" in the northern Donetsk and western Luhansk regions and "may allow Ukrainian troops to threaten Russian positions along the western Luhansk” region, the institute said.
+“The collapse of the Lyman pocket will likely be highly consequential to the Russian grouping" in the northern Donetsk and western Luhansk regions and "may allow Ukrainian troops to threaten Russian positions along the western Luhansk” region, the institute said, citing Russian reports.

-Elsewhere on the battlefront, rescuers pulled a sleeping 12-year-old girl out alive from rubble after a Russian missile attack on Dnipro, local administrator Valentyn Reznichenko said.
+— Rescuers pulled a sleeping 12-year-old girl alive from rubble after a Russian missile attack on Dnipro, local administrator Valentyn Reznichenko said.

-Moscow-installed officials in Ukraine’s northeastern Kharkiv region reported that about 30 people were killed when the Ukrainian military shelled a refugee convoy on Thursday.
-The claim could not be independently verified.
+— Moscow-installed officials in Ukraine’s northeastern Kharkiv region reported that about 30 people were killed when the Ukrainian military shelled a refugee convoy.

-A suspected land mine explosion Thursday on the power plant's perimeter fence was likely triggered by wild animals.
-The blast damaged electrical lines, according to Ukraine’s atomic power agency, Energoatom.

-Russia’s partial mobilization has been deeply unpopular in some areas, triggering protests and violence.
-Russian men have formed miles-long lines trying to leave the country, and Moscow reportedly set up draft offices at its borders to intercept some of those fleeing.
+Russia’s partial mobilization has been chaotic and unpopular, triggering protests and violence.
+Russian men have formed miles-long lines trying to leave the country, and Moscow set up draft offices at its borders to intercept some of those fleeing.

+In an apparent effort to calm the population in the face of domestic criticism and confusion, Putin told Russia's Security Council on Thursday that mistakes had been made in the mobilization.
+He said Russian men mistakenly called up should be sent home and that only reservists with proper training and specialties should be summoned to serve.

+Multiple reports have surfaced of Russian men outside the eligible categories being forced to serve, and of reservists being provided inadequate training and equipment.

-British military intelligence claimed the number of Russian military-age men fleeing the country likely exceeds the number of forces that Moscow used to initially invade Ukraine in February.
+British military intelligence claimed the number of Russian military-age men fleeing likely exceeds the forces Moscow used to invade Ukraine in February, and said many of those leaving are well educated, causing a “brain drain.”

-“The better off and well educated are over-represented amongst those attempting to leave Russia,” the British said.
-“When combined with those reservists who are being mobilized, the domestic economic impact of reduced availability of labor and the acceleration of ‘brain drain’ is likely to become increasingly significant.”
+Finland closed one of the last ways out for Russians.
+It's banning Russian citizens with tourist visas from entering the country starting Friday.
+With the exception of Norway, which has only one border crossing with Russia, Finland has provided the last easily accessible land route for Russian holders of Schengen visas, which allow free movement across much of Europe.

 NATO warned Thursday that it would retaliate for any attacks on the critical infrastructure of its 30 member countries and joined other Western officials in citing sabotage as the likely cause of the pipeline damage.

-The Swedish coast guard confirmed a fourth leak on the pipelines off southern Sweden.
-The first leaks were reported Tuesday, prompting energy companies and European governments to beef up security.

-Andrew Katell contributed from New York.
-Edith M. Lederer reported from the United Nations.
+Andrew Katell in New York and Edith M. Lederer at the United Nations contributed to this report.

 Follow the AP's coverage of the war at https://apnews.com/hub/russia-ukraine